The 7 best garden rakes to buy in 2026, as tested in real-world conditions by our experts

 - Best budget leaf rake 2025: Town and Country extra-large leaf rake

 We tested a range of different soil, lawn and leaf rakes, both plastic and metal and used them to prepare vegetable beds, creating a fine seed-sowing tilth, to scarify the lawn and collect autumn leaves from borders and the lawn.
-Each rake features a list of pros and cons for clarity and has been rated according to design, comfort, performance, and value for money.
-Each rake in our roundup below has scored a minimum of 3.5 out of 5 stars, so you can buy with confidence.
+Each rake features a list of pros and cons for clarity and has been rated according to design, comfort, performance and value for money.
+From 2026, you’ll only see newly awarded Best Buy badges on rakes that score 4.5 out of 5 or higher.
+Anything rated 3.5 or above will still feature in our ‘Best of the rest’ list.

 Jump to: